English (ENG)

 3, 3/0

-Prerequisites: Upper-level status or one course in English.
+Prerequisites: Sophomore, junior, or senior standing.
 Study of a literary theme, genre, author, period, or theoretical approach.
-Offered every annually.
+Offered every semester.

 ENG 254 CULTURALLY DIVERSE AMERICAN LITERATURE IN MIDDLE AND HIGH SCHOOLS